rosettatype/hyperglot/README.md

 - `-c, --check`: Specify which character sets to check against.
 Options are 'base, auxiliary, punctuation, numerals, currency, all', or a comma-separated combination of these.
 (Default: 'base')
 - `--validity`: Filter languages by data validity level.
 Options are 'todo, draft, preliminary, verified'.
 (Default: 'preliminary')
 - `-s, --status`: Specify which languages to consider when checking support.
 Options are 'living, historical, constructed, all', or a comma-separated combination of these .
-(Default: 'living')
+(Default: 'living,constructed')
 - `-o, --orthography`: Which orthographies to consider when checking support for a language.
 Options are 'primary, secondary, historical, transliteration, all', or a comma-separated combination of these.
 (Default: 'primary')
 - `-d, --decomposed`: For precomposed character combinations, require only the individual component characters.
 By default, precomposed character combinations are also required when they have a unique code point in Unicode.
 (Default: False)
 - `-m, --marks`: Require that a font include all combining marks used by a language’s orthography.
 By default, only marks that are not part of precomposed character combinations are required.
 (Default: False)